ChristopherSchultz/mirth-plugins/README.md

 Mirth Corporation has funded the development of a wonderful product.
 I could not do my job without their stewardship of Mirth Connect (now Nextgen Connect).

-Members of the Mirth community (e.g. the Slack channel):
+Some Members of the Mirth community have been very helpful to my efforts.
+They are, in alphabetical order by surname:

-  [Jon Bartels](https://github.com/jonbartels) @jonb in Mirth's slack channel
+  [Jon Bartels](https://github.com/jonbartels) @jonb in Mirth's slack channel [Tony Germano](https://github.com/tonygermano) @agermano in Mirth's slack channel

 ## License